 - 1. Efforts should be made to ensure that the programme provides three years of independent research activities. - 2.
-Publications of the supervisors should extend beyond the regional journals. - 3.
-More international cooperation is advised, both in terms of including international teachers and supervisors and in terms of including international students. - 4.
-Funds need to be used to provide a more modern up-to-date infrastructure and appropriate resources for students operating at this level, especially databases and library resources. - 5.
-Efforts have been made to publish online the recent PhD theses, however, this should be made also for past dissertations.
+Publications of the supervisors should extend beyond regional journals. - 3.
+More international cooperation is advised, both in terms of the use of international teachers and supervisors and also of including international students. - 4.
+Funds need to be used to provide a more modern, up-to-date infrastructure and appropriate resources for students operating at this level, especially databases and library resources. - 5.
+The HEI should regularly check the rationale for, and aims of, this programme, alongside that of the PETU programme (also offered by the Faculty) to ensure that the two programmes are clearly distinctive. - 6.
+Efforts have already been made to publish online recent PhD theses, however, this should be done also for past dissertations.